 The college is negotiating with a local food vendor to open a permanent location in the heart of campus where there are no other food choices.
-(Targeted opening: August-September 2023.)

 The college has contracted with local restaurateur to develop an open-air space with firepits, food and live music to increase food and entertainment options and encourage greater on-campus community.
-(Targeted opening: August 2023.)
+(Targeted opening: November 2023.)